bolt/docs/docs/configuration/introduction.md

 application runtime, rather than have it hardcoded in a config file.

 This way you define settings either in the `.env` file and their ilk, or in a server's **environment** settings.
-This is usedfor the database settings, as well as for toggling the 'environments'.
+This is used for the database settings, as well as for toggling the 'environments'.

 You can also use Symfony's methods to use different configurations per